Skip to main content

 Normalizing the process of using catheters can help your child realize they’re not different from others just because they use catheters to manage their condition.

-It’s important to explain that while the initial idea of using intermittent catheters may seem kind of scary, it won’t hurt.
+It’s important to explain that, while the initial idea of using intermittent catheters may seem a bit scary, it won’t hurt.
 It will keep them healthy and free of an attached catheter drain bag.

-However, if your child’s catheters ever hurt or cause pain, don’t force the catheter.
+However, if your child’s catheters ever hurt or causes pain, don’t force the catheter.
 There are ways to potentially make cathing less painful.
 First, however, talk to your child’s doctor about the situation.

 3. Teach the importance of hygiene to prevent UTIs.

-Plus, our Pediatric Catheter Specialists can help you navigate your insurance coverage for pediatric catheters while finding the right catheter to fit your child’s needs, including touch-free catheter options that may help reduce the risk of infection.
+Plus, our Pediatric Catheter Specialists can help you navigate your insurance coverage for pediatric catheters and find the right catheter for your child’s needs.

 Contact Us